lince098/RedSocial/README.md

 # RedSocial
+DONE:

-MainPage.jsp - DONE
+-
+- MainPage.jsp* (Needs groupPage to redirect)
-Login.jsp - DONE
+- Login.jsp
-Register.jsp - DONE
+- Register.jsp
-EditUser.jsp - DONE
+- EditUser.jsp
-UserPage.jsp - DONE
+- UserPage.jsp
-UserInbox.jsp - DONE  (add send message)
+- UserInbox.jsp* (add send message)
-UserOutbox.jsp - DONE (add send message)
+- UserOutbox.jsp* (add send message)
+- FriendlistPage.jsp* (click on image or name of users of the page, needs a servlet to load the user to see his userPage)

+TO DO:
+-
+- GroupPage
+- Create group
+- Edit group
+- Join group petition
-FriendlistPage.jsp - IN PROGRESS
+- ...